 Homemade bone broth

-9. Change your pillow sheets and phone clean
+9. Change your pillow sheets and wipe your phone clean

 How?
 Wipe your phone and change your pillow sheet frequently.
 Or you can use the speaker or the headphone.

 10. Manage stress and remain positive

 Audrey Hepburn said, “Happy girls are the prettiest”.
 There is scientific backing in those wise words.
 Do you know that nerves and chemicals called neuropeptides link your skin to your brain?
 Stress affects our skin, and happy emotion make your skin glow.

 How?
 Find the source of your stress and find ways to deal with it.
 Life is not always smooth sailing, so it’s very important to always remain positive.
 Be kind to yourself.
 Make time for simple activities that you enjoy doing.
 Most importantly, surround yourself with people who loves you and lift you up.
 Read: How to have a good quality mind?

 Gardening, a simple activity that makes me happy